 Ask the Collector to Validate the Debt

 If you don’t recognize the debt or it seems inaccurate, ask the collector to provide you with a validation of the debt.
-You can use this letter as a sample.
-Past due accounts are often sold to debt buyers who then begin the collections process.
-A validation will provide you with the information of the creditor and where the debt originated.
-It should also show a detailed itemization of how the balance was calculated (principal, interest, late fees, etc.).
+Past due accounts are often sold to debt buyers making it difficult to determine the original creditor.
+By writing to the collector, you can request the name of the original creditor and an itemized calculation of the balance claimed, including principal, interest, late fees, etc.

 Dispute Inaccurate Information

 If you want to dispute the debt, you have 30 days after the debt collector’s initial contact to do so.
-Write a letter and provide any documentation that you have that helps to support your dispute.
-Send this letter via certified mail with a return receipt so that you can obtain proof that your letter was received.
+Write to the collector and provide any documentation that supports your dispute.
+Request that the collector respond to your dispute in writing.

 Stop Harassing Calls

-Under the Fair Debt Collection Practices Act (FDCPA), debt collectors can’t threaten, harass, or abuse you to try and persuade you to make a payment.
-They also can’t give you false or misleading information about your debt or place personal information on, or visible through, an envelope.
+Under the Fair Debt Collection Practices Act (FDCPA), debt collectors can’t threaten, harass, or abuse you in the process of collecting a debt.
+They can’t give you false or misleading information about the debt or place personal information on, or visible through, an envelope.

-If a debt collector is harassing you, you can send a cease and desist letter to get the contact to stop.
-The collector will have to stop contacting you, but this does not make the debt go away.
-The collection will likely be assigned to a new agency or law firm.
+If you feel that you’re being harasses, you can write to the collector and request they stop contacting you.
+The collector must stop contact with you.
+However, it does not make the debt go away.
+The collection will likely be assigned to a new agency or law firm collector.

 Be sure to keep a log of collection calls noting the date, time of day, name of collector & agency, Caller ID and details of the conversation or phone message.